Loch Insh Water Sports and Outdoor Activity Centre, near Aviemore, Scotland

 Whether you are into outdoor activities or just like watching others do it then this is the place to stay.
 Enjoy the breathtaking scenery, abundant wildlife, or numerous activities on offer.
 You can be sure of a relaxing stay at Insh Hall.

-Comfortable self catering and bed and breakfast accommodation situated in the woods by Loch Insh.
+Comfortable bed and breakfast accommodation situated in the woods by Loch Insh.
 The main lodge is on top of the hill overlooking the self catering log cabins, the restaurant , the shop and all the other facilities on site, with a great view down the loch and Spey valley.

 The main accommodation part of the centre, Insh Hall, was built in 1899 as the village hall between the two comunities of Insh and Kincraig.
 When these villages built a new hall in Kincraig, Insh Hall was put up for sale and Clive and Sally Freshwater bought it to give accommodation for their new activity centre business.